 For the fifth year, Van Alen Institute and the Flatiron/23rd Street Partnership called for proposals for the annual Flatiron Public Plaza Holiday Design Competition.
-The project aims to design and build a highly visible temporary landmark at the heart of the Flatiron District to be the centerpiece of the Partnership’s annual holiday programming, which will kick off in November 2018.
+The project aimed to design and build a highly visible temporary landmark at the heart of the Flatiron District to be the centerpiece of the Partnership’s annual holiday programming.

-The winning proposal, Happy, by architecture and design firm Studio Cadena, will be unveiled in the North Flatiron Public Plaza at Broadway, Fifth Avenue and 23rd Streets on November 19th and will remain on view through the holidays as part of the Partnership’s “23 Days of Flatiron Cheer” programming.
+The winning proposal, Happy, by architecture and design firm Studio Cadena, was unveiled in the North Flatiron Public Plaza at Broadway, Fifth Avenue and 23rd Streets on November 19, 2018 and remained on view through the holidays as part of the Partnership’s “23 Days of Flatiron Cheer” programming.

 Proposals were reviewed by a jury with expertise across the worlds of design and public art, including representatives from the Partnership and Van Alen Institute’s Board of Trustees.